 We have improved our safety-related incentive mechanisms by linking compensation to behaviors that drive a robust safety culture.
 These behaviors include training completion, physical inspections, corrective action completion, behavioral observations, and participation in activities that engage employees.
 We do not link compensation to recordable rates and lost-time accidents.

-2018 Safety Week Highlights
+2019 Safety Week Highlights

 Third Party Code of Conduct

 Colgate People are committed to the highest standards of integrity and full compliance with the Company’s Code of Conduct.
-It is our goal to ensure that our relationships with our suppliers and business partners reflect and support the same high ethical standards.
+It is our goal to ensure that our relationships with our suppliers and business partners reflect and support those same high ethical standards.

-Colgate’s Third Party Code of Conduct establishes the Company’s expectations for suppliers and business partners in a number of critical areas, including labor practices and universal human rights, protecting the environment, health and safety, and ethical dealings.
+Colgate’s Third Party Code of Conduct establishes the company’s expectations for suppliers and business partners in a number of critical areas, including labor practices and universal human rights, protecting the environment, health and safety, and ethical dealings.
 Sections of the Third Party Code are modeled on, or contain language from, the Universal Declaration of Human Rights and the standards of the International Labor Organization.

 The Code is provided to suppliers and business partners, and Colgate’s contracts and purchase orders typically require suppliers to abide by the Code’s standards (or suppliers’ comparable code standards), including applicable labor and equal employment laws as well as environmental, occupational health and safety regulations, the Foreign Corrupt Practices Act, and Colgate’s Anti-Bribery policy.